Excerpt from Dr. Lanzisera's Thyroid Report, "THYROID DISORDERS EXPLAINED, Why Do I Still have Symptoms?"

 •Your body is under stress, which interferes with the neurotransmitter functions, and is known to reduce the release of serotonin.

 .
 95% of your serotonin is not produced in your brain but in your gut.
-"Leaky Gut" is hyperpermeability of the intestinal lining and can be caused by food sensitivities, especially wheat gluten sensitivity.
+Hyperpermeability of the intestinal lining can be caused by food sensitivities, especially wheat gluten sensitivity.
 Damage to the intestinal lining can lower serotonin production.

 Summary: You can't diet your way out of this problem.
 The gut and brain issues need to be resolved first.
-Food sensitivity testing, nutritonal counseling, brain based therapy, cortisol testing, and specific dietary modifications are ways to effectively treat this problem.
+Food sensitivity testing, nutritional counseling, brain based therapy, cortisol testing, and specific dietary modifications are ways to effectively treat this problem.
 Contact us for more information.